 - 1. The Vice-Chair shall act on behalf of the Board Chair, in the latter's inability to act or absence and shall have all the duties and responsibilities of the Board Chair. - 2.
 The Vice-Chair shall assist the Board Chair in ensuring that the Board operates in accordance with its own policies and in providing leadership and guidance to the Board. - 3.
 Prior to each Board meeting, the Vice-Chair shall confer with the Board Chair and the Superintendent and/or designate on items to be included on the agenda, the order of these items and become thoroughly familiar with them. - 4.
-The Vice-Chair shall serve as Chair of Board Committee of the Whole meetings. - 5.
+The Vice-Chair shall serve as Chair of the Board Committee of the Whole (CoW) meetings.
+If the Vice-Chair is absent or unable, the Board Chair or designate will chair the meeting. - 5.
 The Vice-Chair may be assigned other duties and responsibilities by the Board Chair.